Anolis carolinensis: Coloration and color morphs

-Anolis carolinensis is a species of the large lizard genus Anolis within the family Dactyloidae (anole lizards).
-Within the genus, thirteen species have been identified as a distinct clade, referred to as the Anolis carolinensis series.
-This group are mid-sized trunk crown anoles with large conspicuously elongated heads and extreme levels of sexual dimorphism.
-The species was named by Friedrich Siegmund Voigt (1781 - 1850) in 1832.

 Distribution and habitat

 This species is native to North America, where it is found mainly in the subtropical southeastern parts of the continent.
 Anoles are the most abundant on the Atlantic Coastal Plains in North Carolina, South Carolina, Georgia and Florida, and on the Gulf Coast in Alabama, Mississippi, Louisiana, and Texas, where they extend inland as far as Texas Hill Country and the DFW Metroplex; they have also been recorded in Tamaulipas, Mexico, but it is mostly likely an introduction.
 In the Carolinas, they are found on the coastal plains as far north as False Cape in Virginia, and in the southern piedmont of North Carolina, but throughout South Carolina, while in Georgia they are widespread except in the Blue Ridge region.

 The species has been introduced into various locales in the Pacific and the Caribbean: Hawaii, the Ogasawara Islands, the Northern Mariana Islands, the Bahamas, Anguilla, Palau, and Saint Vincent and the Grenadines, as well as the Canary Islands.
 In 2005 they were recognized and listed as an invasive alien species in the Ogasawara Islands of Japan for causing insect population collapse.
+Green anoles have also been considered successful invaders as they have made their way into parts of Europe.
 They have been sighted in Orange County and San Diego County of southern California, with sightings in San Diego going at least as far back as 1993.